New for 2026: Our updated car-seat safety ratings are live. See the winners →

 Is camembert safe during pregnancy?

+It’s best avoided during pregnancy.
 Soft mold-ripened cheeses like Camembert should be avoided unless cooked until steaming hot, because their high moisture and ripening rind can support Listeria growth even when refrigerated.
+If you need an option, ask your provider for a pregnancy-safe alternative.

 Is camembert safe while breastfeeding?

-Guidance can differ once you’re no longer pregnant — some things that are limited in pregnancy are fine while breastfeeding, and vice versa.
-Check with your provider about camembert specifically for your situation.
+Guidance can differ once you’re no longer pregnant — some things limited in pregnancy are fine while nursing, and vice versa.
+Check with your provider about camembert for your situation.